Provider Manifests

 not replace the generic /api/v1/{app}/{operation} facade; use them when a

-plugin needs a stable custom path, form-encoded request bodies, hosted request
+plugin needs a stable custom path, form-encoded request bodies, or hosted request

 spec.http.<name>.path is app-relative.
 The configured app key determines